 QUARANTINE: All arriving passengers are required to undergo a medical test for COVID-19 prior to clearing immigration and baggage collection.
 There is a compulsory 14 (standard) or 21 days (visitors from high-risk countries) quarantine whether a passenger is tested positive on arrival for COVID-19 or not.
 Returnees from Mainland China may undergo their 14-day quarantine at home or at hotels that are not designated for quarantine.

-India’s borders remain closed for most foreign nationals.
-Travel to India is restricted to specified categories of passengers, such as Indian nationals on repatriation flights, humanitarian staff, airline crews, etc. The Indian Bureau of Immigration website outlines categories of foreign nationals who are currently eligible to travel to India.
+India’s borders remain closed for tourists.
+Travel to India is restricted to specified categories of passengers, such as Indian nationals on repatriation flights, business travelers, visitors from certain countries who qualify for visas other than a tourist visa, humanitarian staff, etc.